KPMP/atlas-index-creation-worker/README.md

 10. Choose the project you're working on and make any required edits.
 In our example, we need to choose `endpoint` -> `File` -> and then update the DOI field to use `isArray`

-11. We must create a temporary project to swap it with our current project, much in the same way we needed to do with the index itself.
-Arranger has some quirks, as such it is best to name your temporary project with something like `123temp`
+11. We must create a temporary project to swap it with our current project, like we needed to do with the index itself.
+Arranger has some quirks, as such, it is best to name your temporary project with something like `123temp`

 12. Delete your current project

-13. Save your temporary project, creating a new project in process, with the name of your initial project.
+13. Save your temporary project, creating a new project in the process with the name of your initial project.

 14. Delete your temporary project.

-15. We now neeed to restart the knowledge-environment to see the changes `docker-compose -f docker-compose.prod.yml down && docker-compose -f docker-compose.prod.yml up -d`
+15. We now need to restart the knowledge-environment to see the changes `docker-compose -f docker-compose.prod.yml down && docker-compose -f docker-compose.prod.yml up -d`